 Independent contractors for Behavioral Health Services and Targeted Case Management, click here to download application.

-Human Resources Recruiter (Human Resources) — The primary purpose of the position is to recruit and select employees in accordance with current applicable federal, state, and local standards, guidelines, and regulations, and as directed by Director of Human Resources, to assure that quality personnel are interviewed, employed, and oriented.
+Speech Language Pathologist — The primary role of a Speech Therapist is to administer pediatric therapy services in the Outpatient Rehab Therapy Center in accordance with all current applicable federal, state, and local standards, guidelines and regulations, and as may be directed by the Director of Outpatient Rehab Therapy Service and/or the VP of Open Arms Children’s Health, to assure that the highest degree of quality care is maintained at all times.
 Schedule is 8:30 am-5:00 pm Monday – Friday.
 Bachelor’s degree in Human Resources preferred.
 PHR/SPHR certification preferred.
 Must have minimum three years Human Resources experience, preferably in recruiting.

 Resident Counselor (Crisis Care) — Full-time second and third shift positions (30 or more hours per week) are available working with all ages on 2nd and 3rd shifts.
 High school diploma and minimum of six months child care experience are required.
 Bachelor’s degree in a related human services field and one year of experience working with children in an agency setting are preferred.
 Must possess the ability to communicate clearly and effectively, orally and in writing.
 Must possess the wherewithal to professionally interact with clients who may not be open and receptive to instruction.

 “I have never been more challenged to be better or given the freedom to grow anywhere else.
 Someone once told me that it’s not the challenges we face that define us but how we manage them.
 Everyone at the Home is faced with incredible new challenges every day.
 I am inspired at work constantly.
 I don’t like my job—I love my job.
 This is my family and my home as much as anyone that lives here.”

 Director, Kay and Jim Morrissey Advanced Therapy Center